 And now the fun begins.
 I’m going to show you how to bold, italicize, underline, and strikethrough text as a starting point.

-How to Bold Text in Discord
+How to Create Discord Bold Text

 To create bolded text in discord, all you have to do is start and end the bolded text with two asterisks (*).